UserNameIsNotAvailabel/jenkins-deploy/README.md

 In branch **main** there is a **jenkins** folder with Dockerfile, which create an image with Jenkins, docker and docker-compose.

-with Jenkins_old file you can build and push an app image, push it into docker hub repository and, using docker-compose.yml file deploy the application by pulling created image from docker-hub (from **main** brunch).
+With Jenkins_old file you can build and push an app image, push it into docker hub repository and, using docker-compose.yml file deploy the application by pulling created image from docker-hub (from **main** brunch).

 Jenkinsfile file have same instructions but with "push to release brunch" condition.